Arbors Records (www.arborsrecords.com)

 As stated, familiar tunes include Arlen and Kohler’s “Let’s Fall in Love,” Ellington and Bigard’s “Mood Indigo”, Sidney Bechet’s “Petite Fleur,” along with Benny Powell’s “Tempus Fugit.”
 There are five Cunningham originals which are also exciting.
 One unusual tune, unfamiliar to me, was Lu Wencheng’s “Autumn Moon Over the Calm Lake.”
 This is Chinese composer, Wencheng’s most famous tune.
 Purists would not put it in the jazz category, but most would agree it is a relaxed, typical Chinese melody and quite lovely.

-Thanks goes to Arbors Records for their help in presenting Mr. Cunningham to the wider jazz audience.
+Thanks go to Arbors Records for their help in presenting Mr. Cunningham to the wider jazz audience.
 As readers of The Syncopated Times already know, Adrian has a monthly column about jazz and his peripatetic activity.